In Better Shape Than Ever at Age 39: Here's How Tom Brady Does It

 And now is the time of year when Brady always seems to rise above us like a hot air balloon.

-As he and Guerrero reflect on the Patriots' season, Brady's impressive numbers and his age at TB2, they laugh.
+As he and Guerrero reflect on the Patriots' season, Brady's impressive numbers and his age at TB12, they laugh.
 "This is something that is not a shock for us," Guerrero says.
 "It's what we've been planning to, come to fruition."

 This postseason is an opportunity for Brady to do something no player has done.
 He can play in his seventh Super Bowl.
-And he can do something no quarterback has one—win his fifth.
+And he can do something no quarterback has done—win his fifth.

 This postseason also is opportunity for him to do something else, something that may be as just as important to him.